Best places to live in Portugal for US expats (2026): cities, costs, taxes

 • Limited off-season nightlife

-Avoid if: You require big-city infrastructure or constant urban amenities
+Avoid if: You require big-city infrastructure or constant urban amenities.

 Coimbra – best for students and affordability

-Coimbra is best for Americans seeking a slower pace, academic atmosphere, and affordable living.
-With Europe’s ninth-oldest university, the city offers cultural events, student energy, and reasonable housing, though career opportunities and expat services are limited compared with major cities.
+Home to one of Europe's oldest universities, founded in 1290 – among the handful still in continuous operation today – the city offers cultural events, student energy, and reasonable housing, though career opportunities and expat services are limited compared with major cities.

-• Best for: Students, academics, affordable living
+Best for: Students, academics, affordable living

-• Typical monthly cost range: €1,000–€1,800 household, depending on rent
+Typical monthly cost range: €1,000–€1,800 household, depending on rent

 Pros: